 Your Weekly Healthy Habit: Catch Some Zzzz’s

-Getting a good night's sleep is essential for maintaining good health.
+Getting a good night's sleep is absolutely essential for maintaining good health.
 Just like eating healthy and exercising, sleeping well is a vital component of leading a healthy and happy life.
 Adequate sleep is the foundation for a healthy mind and body, and waking up feeling refreshed and energized is the best way to start the day.
 Unfortunately, about one-third of people struggle to fall asleep, which can leave them feeling tired and groggy the next day.

 For adults, it is recommended to get 7 to 9 hours of sleep each night.
 However, up to 35% of adults in the US don't get enough sleep.
 Lack of sleep can negatively affect your health, leading to fatigue, decreased concentration, and increased risk of chronic illnesses.